-Once your Disability Pension has started, it will be paid for the rest of your life, subject to the suspension of benefit rules described on page 29.
+Once your Disability Pension has started, it will be paid for the rest of your life, subject to the suspension of benefit rules described on page 30.

-There are different rules if you became totally and permanently disabled before August 1, 2010.
-Please ask the Compliance Office for more details.
+There were different rules if you became totally and permanently disabled before August 1, 2010.
+Please ask the Compliance Office for more detail.